-There’s no more relaxing means of trimming fat and burning excess calories than in a sauna, but how effective are they really when it comes to slimming down your waist?
+There are no more relaxing means of trimming fat and burning excess calories than in a sauna, but how effective are they really when it comes to slimming down your waist?

-By exposing the body to higher temperatures - be it through a wet or dry sauna or an infrared sauna - our bodies attempt to regulate our temperature by triggering the sweating response, increasing the heart rate, cardiovascular system, and conveniently for those looking to burn fat at home- the metabolism.
+By exposing the body to higher temperatures - be it through a wet or dry sauna or an infrared sauna - our bodies attempt to regulate our temperature by triggering the sweating response, increasing the heart rate, and cardiovascular system, and conveniently for those looking to burn fat at home- the metabolism.

 Science in recent years has shown that the real-life weight loss benefits of infrared saunas in particular are much more profound than just shedding water weight through sweat; they can actually speed up the body’s metabolism and ability to shed fat and toxins subdermally.

 Do Saunas Burn Calories?

 This is down to the fact that as your core temperature rises while using a sauna, the body attempts to regulate this rise in temperature by burning calories.